Verbs for citations (APA style)

 In the following case, we've used the verb 'to find':

 Malley (1998, p.26) found that study skills are increasingly used by Higher Education institutions.

-This table shows useful reporting verbs for citing others.
-These verbs are not all interchangeable — make sure you've read the source carefully and clearly understand the author’s claim(s) before choosing a verb.
-It's up to you to report others’ work accurately.
+This table shows reporting verbs for citing others.
+These verbs aren't always interchangeable so make sure you read your resource carefully and understand the author’s claims before you choose a verb.
+It's your responsibility to report others’ work accurately in your assignments.

 |Reporting something the author did||Reporting something the author stated||Reporting the author's opinion|

-If you're unsure about the exact meaning of any of the verbs in the table above you should consult a dictionary which shows the word's usage, such as the Cambridge Learner’s Dictionary to check the word's usage.
+If you're not sure about the meaning of any of the verbs in this table, consider using a dictionary like the Cambridge Learner’s Dictionary to check the word's usage.

-You can use reporting verbs in the present tense or past tense, as long as you are consistent throughout your assignment.
+You can use reporting verbs in the present tense or past tense, as long as you're consistent throughout your assignment.

-Many of the verbs in this table are used with the conjunction 'that':
+Many of the verbs in this table are used with the conjunction 'that'.
+For example:

 - Mahoney (1998, pp.10–12) established that this reaction is in fact…

 - When Smith and Sampson (1989, p.98) contended that this position was untenable, they were…